vyos/vyos-documentation/docs/system/flow-accounting.rst

    You can configure multiple interfaces which whould participate in flow accounting.

-.. note:: Will be recorded only packets/flows on **incoming** directinon in configured interfaces.
+.. note:: Will be recorded only packets/flows on **incoming** direction in configured interfaces.

 By default, recorded flows will be saved internally and can be listed with the CLI command.
 You may disable using the local in-memory table with the command:

 .. cfgcmd:: set system flow-accounting disable-imt

 Internally, in flow-accounting processes exist a buffer for data exchanging between core process and plugins (each export target is a separated plugin).
 If you have high traffic levels or noted some problems with missed records or stopping exporting, you may try to increase a default buffer size (10 MiB) with the next command:

 .. cfgcmd:: set system flow-accounting buffer-size '<buffer size>'

 In case, if you need to catch some logs from flow-accounting daemon, you may configure logging facility:

 .. cfgcmd:: set system flow-accounting syslog-facility '<facility>'